jackrabbit72380/Uniflow/README.md

 # Theme System
 New Stand alone select theme application!
 New Stand alone select flowmode application!
 Completed Themes: 175 themes are ready for use.
-(Current status in texting only the default theme is avalible) Planned Themes: 34 additional themes are planned for a post-launch update.
+(Current status in testing only the default theme is avalible) Planned Themes: 34 additional themes are planned for a post-launch update.

 # Developer Log